vapor-community/sendgrid/README.md

 ### Third-party developers

-Enable email-sending in your own Providers without tying your end-users to any specific email backend by adding a dependency on `vapor-mail` and simply calling:
+Enable email-sending in your own Providers without tying your end-users to any specific email backend by adding a dependency on `mail` and simply calling:

 ```Swift